-The OPCC Senior Performance and Governance Manager confirmed that the risk to victim support services and confidence in the police force are considered under separate categories in the risk register.
+The OPCC Senior Performance and Governance Manager confirmed that the risk to victim support services

-SR7 - Failure to support delivery of effective and efficient collaborations with other forces The South West police forces were looking at opportunities for collaboration, such as IT systems.
+SR7 - Failure to support delivery of effective and efficient collaborations with other forces.
+The South West police forces were looking at opportunities for collaboration, such as IT systems.
 Members queried the significance of The Police Foundation Report about reforming national policing.
 The Chief Constable advised this was potentially a very significant report that had opened up debate around policing structures.
 The Constabulary would be linking in with the lead officer for the work.